A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

 \subsection{Acknowledgement}

 I would like to thank David Nadler, Dima Tamarkin, David Treumann and Eric Zaslow for their interest and helpful discussions related to this paper.
-I am also grateful to John Francis, Yifeng Liu and Jacob Lurie for answering several questions on higher category theory and for help with references.
+I am also grateful to John Francis, Yifeng Liu, Jacob Lurie and Nick Rozenblyum for answering several questions on higher category theory and for help with references.
+I am in particular grateful to an anonymous referee for useful comments and suggestions which improved the paper significantly.

-The author is supported in part by an NSF grant DMS-1854232 (a continuation of DMS-1710481).